fabianabarca/slidev-theme-kalouk/example.md

 # What is Kalouk?

-Kalouk is a set of tools and environments designed for teachers and students using math and programming.
+Kalouk is a set of tools and environments designed for teachers and students using mathematics and programming.
 The Kalouk theme includes the following features:

 - 📝 **New layouts** - equations, charts, step-by-step and more
 - 🧑‍💻 **Quizzing** - built-in quizzing utility to test your viewers knowledge